mdn/content/files/en-us/web/api/readablebytestreamcontroller/index.md

 An underlying byte source can also use the controller to [`close()`](#readablebytestreamcontroller.close) the stream when all the data has been sent and report errors from the underlying source using [`error()`](#readablebytestreamcontroller.error).
 The controller's [`desiredSize`](#readablebytestreamcontroller.desiredsize) property is used to apply "backpressure", informing the underlying source of the size of the internal queue (small values indicate that the queue is filling up, hinting to the underlying source that it is be desirable to pause or throttle the inflow).

-Note that even though the controller is primarily used by the underlying controller, there is no reason it cannot be stored used by other parts of the system to signal the stream.
+Note that even though the controller is primarily used by the underlying byte source, there is no reason it cannot be stored used by other parts of the system to signal the stream.

 ## Constructor